baloise/c2sec-openbugbounty-module/README.md

 obb also keeps track of which incidents might need update, namely the ones that are not fixed yet.
 The ids of those are saved to `.to_update_file`.

-### report
+### Report

 obb generates a short report about all incidents regarding a given domain.
+The data for the report is always fetched directly from openbugbounty.
 The report includes:

 * host name